AriAbr/ari-dev-portfolio/content/blogs/2025-03-04-operator-chaining.md

 >
 > ChatGPT: Oooohhh.
 Riiiighht.
 It’s _operator chaining_.

+This was a good reminder that ChatGPT is still not a Python expert.
+I would have expected it to catch both of the points I mentioned above, explain the incorrect assumptions, and then give the correct explanation.
+Instead, it played along with the provided explanation and only corrected itself after two rounds of prodding.
+Oh well.

-That wasn't the _most_ confidence-building conversation I’ve had in my life, so I went to Google next.
+Needless to say, my conversation with ChatGPT was not the _most_ confidence-inspiring one I’ve had in my life, so I went to Google next.
 I found a Stack Overflow post with a similar question and the same explanation that ChatGPT eventually gave: https://stackoverflow.com/questions/31487806/a-in-abc-true-evaluates-to-false

 Essentially, because of "operator chaining" the example above, `"a" in "abc" is True`, translates to the following: